fali2020/webdev-portfolio/README.md

-This portfolio consists of five projects that we worked on in our internet computing class.
+This portfolio consists of five projects that I worked on in our internet computing class.
 They're based on HTML, CSS and JavaScript as well as Bootstrap:

 p1: Basic Resume